-&lt;sup>67 § 164.502(a)(5)(iii)(A)(1).
+^{66 45} C.F.R. § 164.502(a)(5)(iii)(A)(1).

-&lt;sup>68 § 164.502(a)(5)(iii)(A)(2).
+67 Id. § 164.502(a)(5)(iii)(A)(2).

-To understand the confusion the Proposed Rule will create, consider how it applies to a health care professional's legal duty as a mandatory reporter of child abuse and neglect.
-HHS states that the Proposed Rule "permits a regulated entity to use or disclose PHI to report known or suspected child abuse or neglect if the report is made to a public health authority that is authorized by law to receive such reports."
-It claims that the Proposed Rule would not "disrupt longstanding state or Federal child abuse reporting requirements that apply to regulated entities."
-But the Department's reassurances cannot alter the plaining meaning of the proposed regulatory text.
+- or administrative investigation into or proceeding against [a] person."
+There is no other way to understand the purpose of mandatory reporting laws. - As such, under a plain reading, the HIPAA Privacy Rule as modified by the proposed rule would make it illegal for covered entities to fulfill their obligations under mandatory reporter laws. - To be clear, HHS in the preamble denies this is the case.
+It states that the proposed rule "permits a regulated entity to use or disclose PHI to report known or suspected child abuse or neglect if the report is made to a public health authority that is authorized by law to receive such reports."
+It claims that the proposed rule would not "disrupt longstanding state or Federal child abuse reporting requirements that apply to regulated entities." - But the Department's reassurances cannot alter the plain meaning of the proposed regulatory text.
+The proposed rule would put mandatory reporters in an impossible - (ii) Would the anticipated investigation or proceeding be "in connection with seeking, obtaining, providing, or facilitating reproductive health care?" - Second, § 164.502(a)(5)(iii)(A) requires a covered entity to determine whether the investigation or proceeding in question would be "in connection with seeking obtaining, providing, or facilitating reproductive health care." - As explained above, there are three parts to this standard.
+The proposed rule offers expansive and non-exhaustive definitions of "reproductive health care" and "seeking, obtaining, providing, or facilitating."

-When a health care professional determines that she has a reasonable basis to conclude that a child has been sexually abused, the report she makes to the designated public official is made "for the purpose of initiating" "a criminal, civil, or administrative investigation into or proceeding against [a] person."
-The preamble reassures covered entities that their health care professionals may continue to fulfill their duties as mandatory reporters, but the proposed regulatory text appears to state otherwise.

-2. Would the anticipated investigation or proceeding be "in connection with seeking, obtaining, providing, or facilitating reproductive health care?"

-The second inquiry under § 164.502(a)(5)(iii)(A) requires a covered entity to determine whether the investigation or proceeding in question would be "in connection with seeking obtaining, providing, or facilitating reproductive health care."
-As explained above, there are three parts to this standard.
-The Proposed Rule offers expansive and non-exhaustive definitions of "reproductive health care" and "seeking, obtaining, providing, or facilitating."
 The third part of this quote, "in connection with," is not defined at all.
-And the preamble asserts that these phrases, individually and collectively, cover a huge swath of human activity.

-The Proposed Rule would put covered entities to the daunting task of having to decide when these criteria are triggered.
-Some of the difficult questions covered entities will have to ask themselves would include the following:

-- Would the anticipated investigation or proceeding involve, at some level, what the Proposed Rule defines as "reproductive health care"? - If so, would the anticipated investigation or proceeding be about someone "seeking, obtaining, providing, or facilitating" reproductive health care? - If not, would the anticipated investigation or proceeding be "in connection with" someone seeking, providing, or facilitating" reproductive health care?
+And the preamble asserts that these phrases, individually and collectively, cover a huge swath of human activity. - The proposed rule would put covered entities to the daunting task of having to decide when these criteria are triggered.
+Some of the difficult questions covered entities would have to ask themselves would include the following: - Would the anticipated investigation or proceeding involve, at some level, what the proposed rule defines as "reproductive health care"? - o If so, would the anticipated investigation or proceeding be about someone "seeking, obtaining, providing, or facilitating" reproductive health care?

-&lt;sup>69 88 Fed.
+68 88 Fed.
 Reg. at 23526.
-The Proposed Rule's allowances for child abuse reporting are much more limited than it first appears.
+The proposed rule's allowances for child abuse reporting are much more limited than it first appears.
 First, HHS states that this permission is limited "to the minimum necessary to make the report."
 88 Fed.
 Reg. at 23526.
 It is unclear what standards the Department will use in deciding whether a reporter has crossed this "minimum necessary" threshold.
 Second, this permission "does not include permission for the covered entity to respond to a request for PHI for a criminal, civil, or administrative investigation into or proceeding against a person based on suspected child abuse."
 Id.
 "Any disclosure of PHI in response to a request from an investigator, whether in follow up to the report made by the covered entity (other than to clarify the PHI provided in the report) or as part of an investigation initiated based on an allegation or report made by a person other than the covered entity would be required to meet the conditions of disclosures to law enforcement or for other investigations or legal proceedings."
 Id.